What are the differences between modern and retro road bicycles?

 What is the Colnago Master like to ride?

 Special, nostalgic and surprising.
 Being an all Italian bike (excluding a few parts), when I ride it, it feels like I have taken a classic old Ferrari out for a spin.
 Sometimes I imagine myself as Eddy Merckx in an old video clip of the Tour de France.
-Even though this bike is 35 years old, the Colnago travels much quicker on the flats than I expected.
-During my first rides, I was looking at the speed on the computer.
-Surely I couldn’t be riding this fast on an old bike?
-I decided to double-check the wheel setting I had entered on my Cateye computer was correct.
-It was, but still not convinced, I also tested the reading against my Garmin GPS.
-Both readings were the same!
-On the flats, the Colnago is NOT much slower than riding my Cervelo (which features a lot more aero kit).
+Even though this bike is 35 years old, the Colnago is still fast on flat terrain.
+Much quicker than I expected.
+In fact the Colnago is NOT much slower than riding my Cervelo (which features a lot more aero design).

 So what has changed over time?